fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Get-AzureSqlDatabaseServiceObjective.md

 ```

 ## DESCRIPTION
-The **Get-AzureSqlDatabaseServiceObjective** cmdlet gets service objectives for an ssSDS server.
+The **Get-AzureSqlDatabaseServiceObjective** cmdlet gets service objectives for an Azure SQL Database server.
 Service objectives are referred to as performance levels.
 If you do not specify a service objective, this cmdlet returns all valid service objectives for the specified server.